"He chose you, honey! From all the women in the world to be the mother of his only living son!"

 The baby is suggested to have inherited them as well.

-Hollywood Satanism: Subverted.
+Hollywood Satanism: Zig-Zagged.
 The Satanic coven is probably the closest you'll ever come to actual Satanists in a Hollywood film.
 The only ritual we see doesn't feature big black robes or child sacrifice, but rather a bunch of old people singing naked.
+That said, most Satanists emphasize autonomy, so rape is a major crime in Satanism.

 Jerkass: From the beginning Guy was more than a bit of a jackass.
 Seriously, what man repeatedly states to his wife's face that he thinks her haircut makes her look hideous and that it's the worst decision she's ever made?